josiahoriendo/anime_destruction/README.md

 Technologies we will be using: (MERN Stack)
 - Front-end: React (Next.js framework) with HTML, CSS, and TypeScript
 - Back-end: MongoDB or MySQL wih AWS.
-Express.JS
+Express.JS.
+Considering using Springboot 3

 Shows/Anime we will be covering (not sure of specific events yet):
 1. 2012 (Movie)